-When you or your loved one has gone to the nursing home for rehab, which frequently occurs after a three day hospital stay, the family has to learn the difference between Medicare and Medicaid!
+When you or your loved one has gone to the nursing home for rehabilitation, which frequently occurs after a three (3) day hospital stay, the family has to learn the difference between Medicare and Medicaid.

 If your loved one just entered the nursing home, or may not be safe at home, you may also want to read: